You said it, Austin.

-Ms. Fanservice: Alotta Fagina from the first movie is a pretty straight example.
+- Ms. Fanservice: Alotta Fagina from the first movie is a pretty straight example.
 Her only real role (besides acting as a plot device to drive a temporary wedge between Austin and Vanessa) was to look hot.

-Vanessa (especially her nude scene at the end), Felicity and Foxxy.
+- Vanessa (especially her nude scene at the end), Felicity and Foxxy.

-MST3K Mantra: invoked Invoked and lampshaded, when Austin has some issues with temporal causality in The Spy Who Shagged Me, Basil Exposition tells him to just relax and try to enjoy it, then looks directly at the camera and tells the audience to do the same.
+- MST3K Mantra: Invoked and lampshaded, when Austin has some issues with temporal causality in The Spy Who Shagged Me, Basil Exposition tells him to just relax and try to enjoy it, then looks directly at the camera and tells the audience to do the same.

-Naked People Are Funny: The opening credits of The Spy who Shagged Me play over a scene wherein Austin decides to celebrate his newfound singleness by taking a stroll through the hotel in the buff, his naughty parts concealed by various objects.
+- Naked People Are Funny: The opening credits of The Spy who Shagged Me play over a scene wherein Austin decides to celebrate his newfound singleness by taking a stroll through the hotel in the buff, his naughty parts concealed by various objects.

-Never the Selves Shall Meet: Averted in The Spy Who Shagged Me, when Austin not only interacts with a ten-minute-younger version of himself, but the two of them apparently wind up engaging in a three-way with Felicity Shagwell.
+- Never the Selves Shall Meet: Averted in The Spy Who Shagged Me, when Austin not only interacts with a ten-minute-younger version of himself, but the two of them apparently wind up engaging in a three-way with Felicity Shagwell.

 "Technically it's not cheating, baby!"

-Never Trust a Trailer: An early trailer for The Spy Who Shagged Me made it seem like Robin Swallows had a larger role then she actually did.
+- Never Trust a Trailer: An early trailer for The Spy Who Shagged Me made it seem like Robin Swallows had a larger role then she actually did.

 "It looks like Godzilla, but due to international copyright laws, it's not."